dagbjorn/microcoffeeoncloud/README.md

 A Docker VM is needed.
 To create a Docker VM called `docker-vm` for use with VirtualBox, execute the following command:

-    docker-machine create --driver virtualbox docker-vm
+    docker-machine create --driver virtualbox --virtualbox-memory "1536" docker-vm

 In addition, you'll need the basic Java development tools (IDE w/ Java 11 and Maven) installed on your development machine.

-Finally, OpenSSL is needed to create a self-signed wildcard certificate.
+You will also need OpenSSL to create a self-signed wildcard certificate.
+Finally, (curl)[https://curl.se/] and (jq)[https://stedolan.github.io/jq/] are needed.

 :warning: Java keytool won't work because it doesn't support wildcard host names as SAN (Subject Alternative Name) values.